Belarusian Patriotic Party: History

 When checking the Telegraph correspondent of the offices of parties registered in Belarus, it turned out that the BPP has not been at its address since at least 2009, which does not correspond to the information posted on the official website of the Ministry of Justice of Belarus.

 The party nominated Nikolai Ulakhovich as its candidate for the 2015 presidential elections.
 Ulakhovich finished fourth in a field of four candidates with 1.7% of the vote.

-On February 18, 2018, following the results of the elections to the Minsk City Council of Deputies, one of the candidates from the Belarusian Patriotic Party was able to be elected to the local Council of Deputies.
+On 18 February 2018, following the results of the elections to the Minsk City Council of Deputies, one of the candidates from the Belarusian Patriotic Party was able to be elected to the local Council of Deputies.

 In the summer of 2020, the BPP called on voters to support the candidacy of Alexander Lukashenko in the upcoming presidential elections.

-The Belarusian Patriotic Party is allied with the Communist Party of Belarus and the Liberal Democratic Party of Belarus.
+The Belarusian Patriotic Party was allied with the Communist Party of Belarus and the Liberal Democratic Party of Belarus.
 It cooperates with the Belarusian Exarchate of the Russian Orthodox Church and former military organizations.

+The party was liquidated by the Supreme Court of Belarus on 24 July 2023, following a complaint from the Ministry of Justice.

 Ideology and goals

+The party was considered left-wing and socialist.
+It officially supported president Lukashenko.
+The unique trait of the party was its combination of Belarusian patriotism with socialism - as such, the party consisted of left-nationalist activists.

-Assistance in building a socially just society; assistance to the formation of a renewed union of fraternal peoples and, first of all, Russia, Belarus, Ukraine; supporting the president in his efforts to implement the preeminent program and urgent measures to bring Belarus out of the crisis; protection of national interests, honor and dignity of the Fatherland in all spheres.
+The official goals of the party were described as following: "assistance in building a socially just society; assistance to the formation of a renewed union of fraternal peoples and, first of all, Russia, Belarus, Ukraine; supporting the president in his efforts to implement the preeminent program and urgent measures to bring Belarus out of the crisis; protection of national interests, honor and dignity of the Fatherland in all spheres."
 Among the program points of the BPP was even the abolition of the Belovezha Accords.

+The Belarusian Patriotic Party condemned NATO and the United States for the bombing of Yugoslavia in 1999 and called it and its 'satellites' to "primary accountability".
+It argued that in face of American imperialism, all radio and television stations in Belarus should cease any English-language broadcasts, including English-language music.

+Despite stating its commitment to Belarusian patriotism, the party was also considered a formally pro-Russian political structure.
+The declaration of the party stated that one of its goals was "working toward the reestablishment of an upgraded union of brotherly people, of Russia, Belarus and Ukraine in the first place."